BSkyB prepares to roll the dice again with European expansion

 If the price is between 7 billion and 10 billion euros, BSkyB's net debt could rise to more than three times its core earnings from the current level of around one.
 That in turn could force it to temper its share buyback and dividend programs.

-Analysts at Nomura warned that could also leave BSkyB vulnerable in its fight with BT when it comes to bidding for Premier League football rights.
+Analysts at Nomura warned that that could also leave BSkyB vulnerable in its fight with BT when it comes to bidding for Premier League soccer rights.

 The two, which spent more than 3 billion pounds in 2012 to share the rights for three years, are likely to go head to head again in the auction for the three seasons beginning with the 2016/17 campaign.